Structural constraints to compare phenomenal experience: The partial ordered experiential structure

-Here, $G\odot H \otimes K$ and $H\odot G \otimes K$ are considered equal since i) $\odot$ is a commutative operation and ii) it has priority over $\otimes$.
-In other words, the two expressions may have similar degrees of complexity, actual and unified experiences, and pertain to the same level of experience.
-However, the result of applying $g_{1}$ gives us two results that are not equal anymore (since $\otimes$ is not commutative).
-Therefore, the mapping $g_j$ are not considered well-defined functions, but relations.
+Here, $G\odot H \otimes K$ and $H\odot G \otimes K$ are considered equal in terms of aspects, actuality, and interactions, since i) $\odot$ is a commutative operation and ii) it has priority over $\otimes$.
+In other words, the two expressions have similar degrees in actuality and unified experiences, and pertain to the same level of experience.
+However, the result of applying $g_{1}$ gives us two results that are not equal any more (since $\otimes$ is not commutative).
+Therefore, the mappings $g_j$ are not well-defined functions, but relations.
 This mathematical "disadvantage" turns out to be an advantage for our model: being not well-defined mappings means that an inverse transformation has the potential to send an experience to several other configurations without knowing exactly what that would be, i.e. our mathematical structure can predict the next experiences if they build up (using $f_j$), but imposes a constraint, or undetermined condition if the experience goes back to minimal lower ones (using $g_j$).
+This behaviour of $g$ is another conjecture/prediction of the model that can be tested: given a set of noncommutative layers of experience and their phenomenal quality, an inverse operation after their composition might end up in different configurations than the original case.
+For example, “unbinding” after examples of “attentional binding” should result in a set of diverse configurations, potentially predicted by our model.
+As far as we are aware, experiments of this kind have not been performed yet.

+Finally, $f_j$ and $g_j$ are interpreted as pre-reflective and reflective operations, respectively, such as the first build-up experiences, while the second disentangle experiential aspects.
+The reflective operations, as usually discussed in phenomenological literature and qualitative research, can reconfigure existing ones, and our inverse $g_j$ accounts for such reconfigurations.

-In short, a poset structure constrains how experiential layers evolve among a chain of experiences (see section \ref{discussion} for interpretations and implications) and imposes restrictions to predictivity conditions.
+In short, a poset structure constrains how experiential layers evolve among a chain of experiences (see section \ref{discussion} for interpretations and implications) and imposes restrictions to predictability conditions.

 \begin{section}{Implications and discussion} In this section, we discuss the main results and their consequences.
 In short, structural and mathematical choices constrain the comparison of phenomenal experiences.